apollographql/apollo/docs/source/guides/performance.md

 <h3 id="get">Using GET requests with APQ to enable CDNs</h3>

 A great application for APQ is running Apollo Server behind a CDN.
 Many CDNs only cache GET requests, but many GraphQL queries are too long to fit comfortably in a cacheable GET request.
 When the APQ link is created with `createPersistedQueryLink({useGETForHashedQueries: true})`, Apollo Client automatically sends the short hashed queries as GET requests allowing a CDN to serve those request.
 For full-length queries and for all mutations, Apollo Client will continue to use POST requests.
-For more about this pattern, read about how [Apollo Server provides cache information to CDNs]().

 <h3 id="how-it-works">How it works</h3>